Now & Forever (2002 film)

 Now & Forever is a 2002 romance film directed by Bob Clark.

 Plot

-Against a backdrop of clashing cultures, John Myron (Adam Beach) and Angela Wilson (Mia Kirshner) find each other and over the years form a powerful bond.
+Against a backdrop of clashing cultures, John Myron and Angela Wilson find each other and over the years form a powerful bond.
 One tragic night, John rescues Angela from a wicked act of betrayal.
 Faced with its aftermath, Angela flees town, unaware that she has put into motion a dramatic and intense string of events that will forever change the course of their lives.
 Harboring a secret, John guides Angela to a shocking realization that will uncover the past.
 It is a dramatic contemporary love story combining elements of spirituality, heart and integrity.